kid-a/erl_gen/README.md

     > erl_gen:start_link ().
     > erl_gen:generate (london_tube_status).

-Et voila`, you've been served.
+Et voila', you've been served.
 As long as you will invoke the `erl_gen`:generate (london_tube_status) function, you will be provided with a random 'tube update' message.